Do we all possess a continuous tape of our lives?

 Or do they?
 Some speculate, based on Wilder Penfield’s work with brain probes as he looked for epileptogenic sites in conscious patients, that we have a continuous, effortless, surveillance-camera type recording stored in our brain, but not generally accessible, overshadowed by stored-with-effort semantic/cognitive and episodic memory mentioned above.
 As I have written elsewhere on this site, sodium amytal interviews, and indeed our dreams, suggest to me that there may well be such storage of the ordinary and mundane in areas not ordinarily accessible in day to day memory.
 And, interestingly, as some memories fade and disappear in some of my patients with Alzheimer’s disease, I have seen buried memories, often of the daily and mundane, surface much to the surprise, and delight, of close family members who “have never heard that story before.”
 It’s as if while some layers of memory fall victim to the Alzheimer’s process, more deeply buried layers are exposed.
 But ultimately, those too are wiped out by this insidious, progressive process.

 Then comes along “The Man with an Uncanny Memory” as described in a Wisconsin State Journal article dated January 11, 2008.
 Brad Williams has “hyperthymestic syndrome”—extraordinary autobiographical recall for daily life events.
 He has a diary-like recall of ordinary, daily events that most everyone else would have discarded, or at least relegated to memory storage not ordinarily accessible.
 Except for memories before age 5, or days that were singularly uneventful, Brad’s brother Eric states, “Within reason, he can remember what happened every day of his life.”
-Eric has followed his brother closely on film for a number of years, and a trailer for that film, Unforgettable can be accessed at www.unforgettabledoc.com.
+Eric has followed his brother closely on film for a number of years.

 Brad’s unusual ability is being studied in formal fashion by a team of researchers at the University of California.
 It was this team that first reported the case of “A.J.,” who also showed exceptional autobiographical memory, in the scientific literature in their report “A Case of Unusual Autobiographical Remembering” in Neurocase, (2006) 12:35-49.
 That team included Elizabeth Parker, Larry Cahill and James McGaugh.
 It was the case of A.J. that led the team to coin a new term for this special kind of memory–hyperthymestic syndrome.
 Their article in Neurocase provides extensive detail of the characteristics of this special kind of memory, and the neuropsychological findings accompanying it.